!mona find -type instr -s "retn" -p 10 -o

 was successfully executed!
 We bypassed DEP!

-the execution flow was diverted to the location on where the xor eax,eax
+However, there’s a problem.
+If you look at the animation, the execution flow was diverted to where the xor eax,eax

 instruction was placed, but then we lost control.